+In streaming, raw LiDAR points from small angular sectors are processed directly from UDP packets, making full-scan methods infeasible due to missing cross-sector dependencies.
+Streaming methods add information from auxiliary sensors \cite{strobe} or stateful memory \cite{polarstream}, but these are insufficient to close the information gap; thus, streaming methods are less accurate than full-scan despite faster processing.

+Although streaming methods now favor the polar representation for efficiency, most still use convolution-based architectures \cite{SPConv}.
+However, in polar space, objects of equal size appear differently depending on their distance from the ego vehicle, breaking the translation invariance assumed by convolutions and compounding polar distortion.
+Previous works try to mitigate this issue via expensive post-processing mechanisms based on attention \cite{partner} or learnable interpolations \cite{polarstream}, but these post-hoc measures remain insufficient to close the architecture gap.

-The incompatibility of standard convolutions with polar coordinates motivates the exploration of alternative architectures.
-One promising direction is the Mamba state space model \cite{mamba, mamba2}, which has gained attention for its strong performance and near-linear inference scaling, without relying on translation invariance.
-Recent studies have shown Mamba’s effectiveness across diverse streaming modalities \cite{mambaspike, asr, duplexmamba}.
+These gaps demand new architectures and representations.
+One option is the Mamba state space model \cite{mamba, mamba2}, which has strong performance across diverse streaming modalities \cite{mambaspike, asr, duplexmamba} and near-linear inference scaling without relying on translation invariance, due to its representation of data as one-dimensional sequences.
 However, streaming LiDAR presents a unique challenge: it combines sequential structure with complex 3D spatial geometry, making existing Mamba designs for purely sequential data ill-suited.
 In essence, while Mamba excels at modeling temporal sequences, its ability to capture spatial structure -- especially in 3D -- is still limited \cite{voxelmamba}.
 Recent efforts have applied Mamba to LiDAR perception \cite{unimamba, voxelmamba}, but only in the full-scan setting, treating Mamba as a generic processing block akin to convolution or attention.
-To enhance spatial awareness, these methods serialize point clouds using geometric curves like Hilbert \cite{hilbert} or Z-order \cite{zcurve}, preserving local structure but requiring precomputed patterns and additional memory at inference.
-They also incorporate handcrafted positional encodings with learnable mappings, increasing computation and parameters.
-However, these approaches do not transfer well to the streaming or polar settings: geometric curves assume square grids which are mismatched with the rectangular shape of partial sectors, and positional encodings rely on translation-invariant windowing \cite{swin}, which breaks in polar space.
+To enhance spatial awareness, these methods serialize point clouds using geometric curves like Hilbert \cite{hilbert} or Z-order \cite{zcurve} curves, and incorporate handcrafted positional encodings \cite{voxelmamba} with learnable mappings.
+However, these methods are fragile to resolution changes and transfer poorly to streaming because curve patterns must be recomputed and positional encodings use sliding windows assuming translation invariance.